siyingxie/VCR_infant/readme.md

     cd VCR_infant/code
     git clone https://github.com/cjlin1/libsvm.git
     ```
 - If you are on Unix systems, you will need to compile the toolbox.
-Please rely on the steps in [LIBSVM.readme]
+Please rely on the steps in [LIBSVM.readme].

     #### A quick example for MacOS users: